-* When the family cow, Chance, gives birth to a healthy calf, John as to sell it to make ends meet, but when Elizabeth and Jim-Bob start to suspect something is wrong with its new owner, they try to save it.
+* When the family cow, Chance, gives birth to a healthy calf, John has to sell it to make ends meet; but when Elizabeth and Jim-Bob start to suspect something is wrong with the calf's new owner, they try to save it.
 This is a good episode and very well written.
 It was sweet when Jim-Bob and Elizabeth run off with the calf and John and John-Boy go out looking for them.
-A very heartwarming episode.

 * All the scenes from "The Fawn" with Erin and the orphaned fawn Lancelot.